extrasmallwinnie/micromeg/README.md

 I’ve made up an example study where nasal swabs were taken from people who were either “healthy” or “sick” at the time of sampling.
-We’ve collected frome each participant their health status, their age at collection, sex, and a simplified location category (in this case, ‘rural’ or ‘urban’).
+We’ve collected from each participant their health status, their age at collection, sex, and a simplified location category (in this case, ‘rural’ or ‘urban’).
 There was also one lab negative control and one lab positive control.